kevinmuchene/responsive-contact-form/README.md

 **Error Handling**
  Implemented error states for API calls and form validation feedback.
- A user-friendly application must gracefully handle failures and provide clear feedback.

 # Challenges Faced
 1. Time Constraints
-The project was developed within a limited time as I saw email a little bit later in the day, necessitating efficient decision-making and prioritization.
+The project was developed within a limited time as I saw the email a little bit later in the day, necessitating efficient decision-making and prioritization.
 2. ADA Compliance
 Ensuring compliance required thorough testing.